francescoo22/TSP-Solver/report/tabu-search.typ

 == Parameters
 The parameters that can be calibrated are the following:
-- max iterations;
-- max non increasing iterations;
-- time limit;
+- stopping criteria;
-- tabu-list length.
+- tabu-list length;
+- inital solution.